 Get a Jump Start on 2019 Contributions

-In this scenario, you will want your next contribution to be allocated to the current tax year (2019) until you have reached the 2019 contribution limit.
-This will give you a jump start on maxing out your retirement contributions again in 2019.
+In this scenario, you will want your next contribution to be allocated to the current tax year (2020) until you have reached the 2020 contribution limit.
+This will give you a jump start on maxing out your retirement contributions again this year.

 Disclaimer: The information and content provided herein is general in nature and is for informational purposes only.
 It is not intended and should not be construed as a specific recommendation, or legal, tax or investment advice, or a legal opinion.
 Individuals should contact their own professional tax advisors or other professional to help answer questions about specific situations or needs prior to taking action based on this information.
 Tax laws and authorities are subject to change, either prospectively or retroactively, and any subsequent change could have a material impact on your situation.